 TTL seconds after the Job has finished.
 The timer starts once the

-status condition of the Job changes to show that the Job is either Complete
+status condition of the Job changes to show that the Job is either Complete or Failed; once the TTL has

 expired, that Job becomes eligible for